Do I need to apply for settled or pre-settled status?

 Brexit will impact lots of things, like environmental issues and our human rights.
 But if you don’t have a British passport, you’ll also need to take practical steps to legally stay in the UK.

 In June 2016 Britain voted to leave the European Union, triggering the Brexit process.
-Originally the UK was scheduled to leave the EU on March 29th 2019.
-It now looks like this will happen in April or May.
+Currently the UK is scheduled to leave the EU on October 31st 2019.

 Let’s be honest – for lots of young people across the country this wasn’t the result any of us voted for or wanted.
 However it’s really important to understand the effects of this decision.